mambarek/employees-webapp/README.md

 ### publishing
 First build the package then run ```npm publish dist``` (don't forget to specify the `dist` folder!)
 > cd build/openapi
-build/openapi> npm publish dist
+../build/openapi/projects> npm publish dist

 ### consuming

 Navigate to the folder of your consuming project and run one of next commands.

-_published:_

-npm install @angular-it2go/project-management-api@1.0.0-SNAPSHOT.202008211012 --save
+npm install @angular-it2go/project-management-api --save

 ## Install the generated API